Michael J. Ward: Life

-Combining personal giving and donations through his private foundation, Ward has donated over $58M to various charitable causes.
-Through his private foundation, the Michael Ward and Jennifer Glock Foundation, the focus of the giving has been increasing educational opportunities and results in elementary schools, middle schools, high schools, and college, as well as promoting healthy relationships, preventing domestic violence, support of the military and the arts.
+Combining personal giving and donations through his private foundation, the Michael Ward and Jennifer Glock Foundation, Ward has donated over $62M to various charitable causes.
+The focus of the giving has been increasing educational opportunities and results in elementary schools, middle schools, high schools, and college, as well as promoting healthy relationships, preventing domestic violence, support of the military and the arts.